MuhammadUsmanGM/NewsLetter/README.md

 ---

 ## 📖 The Vision
-**AI Insights** is not just a mailing list; it's a high-end, fully automated intelligence engine.
+**THE SIGNAL** is not just a mailing list; it's a high-end, fully automated intelligence engine.
 It fetches the most impactful breakthroughs in artificial intelligence from reputable sources, processes them using state-of-the-art LLMs, and delivers a premium, personalized briefing directly to your inbox at the perfect moment—9:00 AM in your specific timezone.

 ---